Self-Publishing on Amazon: Pros and Cons

 What are the Cons of Self-Publishing on Amazon?

-While the advantages of self-publishing on Amazon seem great, it is not all roses.
-There are some downsides that you should consider before going down that road.
-So if you’ve reviewed the pros but are still wondering if publishing on kindle is worth it, then you definitely need to take a look at the cons and then make up your mind.
+While the advantages of self-publishing on Amazon may seem ideal, there are some downsides that you should consider before going down that road.
+So if you are still wondering if publishing on Kindle is worth it, then you might want to take a look at the cons and then make up your mind.

 Doing All the Work

 Perfection is hard to attain, and it’s harder when you are the one doing all the work.
 Editing and formatting the book, as well as designing the cover and marketing the book can be a daunting process, especially if you don’t have the necessary experience.
-And if you decide to get professionals to help you with that, it might cost a lot of money.
+And if you decide to get professionals to help you with that, it might cost a lot of money you may not be willing to spend.

 Highly-Competitive Marketplace

-The fact that KDP is free and available for anyone makes it a highly-competitive marketplace.
+The fact that KDP is free and available to anyone makes it a highly competitive marketplace.
 This makes it very hard for your ebook to get noticed, and even harder to get those first reviews that help increase your ebook sales.
 What makes it even harder is that only those who purchased the book can write a review.
-So you might need to set aside a budget for some Ads that will let people know about your book.
+As a result, you might need to set aside a budget for ads to market your book.

 No Paperback Preorders

 While people can pre-order your book in its digital form, KDP doesn’t allow users to preorder the paperback version.
-So if you were depending on those pre-release sales for your marketing campaign, it’s better not to get your hopes up.
+Therefore, it’s a good idea to make sure you have a good plan for your marketing campaign.

 Limited Interactive Content